-Neither the Keepwell Deed nor the Deed of Undertaking from the Company is a guarantee of the payment obligations of the Issuer and the Guarantor under the Notes and the Guarantee of the Notes.
+Neither the Keepwell Deed nor the Deed of Undertaking from the Company is a guarantee of the payment obligations of the Issuer and the Guaranter under the Notes and the Guarantee of the Notes.

 The Company will enter into the Keepwell Deed and the Deed of Undertaking in connection with the issuance of the Notes.
 See "Offer Structure - The Keepwell Deed", "Description of the Keepwell Deed", "Offer Structure - The Deed of Undertaking" and "Description of the Deed of Undertaking".
 Upon a breach of the Keepwell Deed or the Deed of Undertaking, the Trustee may take action against the Company to enforce the provisions of the Keepwell Deed or the Deed of Undertaking.
 However, none of the Keepwell Deed, the Deed of Undertaking or any actions taken by the Company thereunder can be deemed as a guarantee by the Company for the payment obligations of the Issuer under the Notes or the Guarantor under the Guarantee of the Notes.
-Accordingly, pursuant to the terms of the Keepwell Deed, the Deed of Undertaking, undertake certain specified actions, rather than assume the payment obligation as in the case of a guarantee.
-Furthermore, even if the Company intends to perform its obligations under the Keepwell Deed and the Deed of Undertaking, depending on the manner in which the Company arranges for sufficient funds to meet the payment obligations of the Issuer under the Notes or the Guarantee of the Notes, such performance may be subject to obtaining prior consent or approvals from relevant PRC governmental authorities, including the NDRC, the MOFCOM and the SAFE and their respective local counterparts.
+Accordingly, pursuant to the terms of the Keepwell Deed, the Company will only be obliged to make sufficient funds available to the Issuer and the Guarantor or, in the case of the Deed of Undertaking, undertake certain specified actions, rather than assume the payment obligation as in the case of a guarantee.
+Furthermore, even if the Company intends to perform its obligations under the Keepwell Deed and the Deed of Undertaking, depending on the manner in which the Company arranges for sufficient funds to meet the payment obligations of the Issuer under the Notes or the Guarantor under the Guarantee of the Notes, such performance may be subject to obtaining prior consent or approvals from relevant PRC governmental authorities, including the NDRC, the MOFCOM and the SAFE and their respective local counterparts.